ArcGIS Blog

 Tags start at the source

-On the overview tab for your items, you will find Item Information.
-It’s a relative scale from Low to High which helps you create better item pages, and identifies areas of improvement.
+On the overview tab for your items, you will find Item Information along the right side.
+It’s a relative scale from Low to High which helps you create better item pages and identifies areas of improvement.

-One tag is required, but add more using your own judgment and following your own tag guidelines.
+Three tags are suggested, but use less or more using your own judgment and following your own tag guidelines.
 The tags you specify should correspond to keywords you think people will use to search for your item.
 See Item details for more information.

 Tags and groups